BLCM/bl3mods/Aaron0000/Balands/README.md

 NoPewPew - Ammo cost set to 3.

- ┗----Rationale: Instead of gutting the power of this weapon, so it's been given the ION CANNON treatment and increased the ammo cost.
+ ┗----Rationale: Instead of gutting the power of this weapon, it's been given the ION CANNON treatment and increased the ammo cost.
 It'll also make x4 and x5 versions not so blatantly inferior to x3 versions.

 Pain is Power - Heat rate reduced by 40%.